 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-Financial instruments that potentially subject the Company to credit risk consist of cash and amounts receivable.
-The Company deposits the majority of its cash with high credit quality financial institutions in Canada and as a result, the Company considers its credit risk to be minimal.
+Financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents.
+The Company deposits the majority of its cash and cash equivalents with high credit quality financial institutions in Canada and as a result, the Company considers its credit risk to be minimal.